1894 - 1980

-The actress Kitty Aschenbach began her stage career at the beginning of the 10 and to her work places belong well-known theaters in Berlin and Frankfurt.
+The actress Kitty Aschenbach was born as Katharina Margarete Asch in Berlin.
+She began her stage career at the beginning of the 10 and to her work places belong well-known theaters in Berlin and Frankfurt.

 She was very successful with classic and contemporary plays.

 She entered the film business in 1914 and her first roles in front of the camera were for "Die Diva in Nöten" (14) and "Die Unschuld vom Lande" (14).

 It followed other movies like "Myrthe und Schwert" (15), "Die Schuld der Lavinia Morland" (20), "Aus dem Schwarzbuch eines Polizeikommissars: 2.
 Teil: Verbrechen aus Leidenschaft" (21) and "Friedrich Schiller" (23).